Frequently Asked Questions

 The child can continue to access these places following their third birthday.
 We provide a maximum of two sessional or full days per week per child, as long as Little Forest Folk are the only recipient of the child’s free entitlement hours funded by the Government.
 These places are provided on a first come first served basis.

-If you have further questions or would like to obtain a parent funding form then please contact firstname.lastname@example.org
+If you have further questions or you are interested in a funded place please contact Lisa: email@example.com

 What do you do when it rains and is cold?